dataactivists/estimating_death_toll_of_war_on_gaza/reports/estimating_death_toll_of_war_on_gaza.md

 Accurate casualty reporting in conflict zones is crucial:

-- it inform the scale and nature of humanitarian aid required
+- it informs the scale and nature of humanitarian aid required
 - it plays a role in assessments of proportionality and potential war crimes investigations
 - it can influence peace negotiations and conflict resolution efforts
 - it is required for historical memory and post-conflict reconciliation efforts